gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideValidation.md

 }
 </pre>

-<p>After that, you can specify this group in the &quot;groups&quot; parameter of any constraint:</p>
+After that, you can specify this group in the &quot;groups&quot; parameter of any constraint:

 <pre class="prettyprint">
 public class Address {